 Consumers have a personal responsibility for their own self-care and journeys of recovery.
 Taking steps towards their goals may require great courage.
 Consumers must strive to understand and give meaning to their experiences and identify coping strategies and healing processes to promote their own wellness.

-- AT RAW: As caretakers for vulnerable parties we identify and accept our own limitations.
+- At Avenues: As caretakers for vulnerable parties we identify and accept our own limitations.
 We determine appropriateness for our services prior to any other consideration during the referral and admissions processes.
 We make this a rule and a practice to avoid compounding trauma for individuals who may be hurt more than they are helped by our eagerness to welcome in those who contact us in crisis.
 We also strive to continually improve our services in order to better serve those who seek our help.

-- At RAW: Inquiring individuals and prospective clients are directed toward the resources they ask for, and not only those services from which we would directly benefit from offering.
+- At Avenues: Inquiring individuals and prospective clients are directed toward the resources they ask for, and not only those services from which we would directly benefit from offering.
 Our Marketing and Admissions teams vet and refer to trusted organizations when our services are not viable or appropriate for an individual per his or her preference or needs.

 Recovery provides the essential and motivating message of a better future— that people can and do overcome the barriers and obstacles that confront them.
 Hope is internalized; but can be fostered by peers, families, friends, providers, and others.
 Hope is the catalyst of the recovery process.

-- At RAW: We assume throughout the duration of each client’s care that he or she will achieve sustainable recovery; there is no other worthwhile way to approach a person who has crossed the threshold of securing assistance in his/her recovery after seeking it.
+- At Avenues: We assume throughout the duration of each client’s care that he or she will achieve sustainable recovery; there is no other worthwhile way to approach a person who has crossed the threshold of securing assistance in his/her recovery after seeking it.
 We recognize that no matter the circumstances it is within our capacity to improve conditions for individuals, families, our industry, and our society should these remain our principle aims.